mevensson/conways-game-of-life-refactoring/README.md

 # What?

-This is a refactoring practice project.
-It is a ~500 lines of production code Conways-game-of-life-on-command-line-program.
+This is a Java refactoring practice project.
+It is a *Conway's-game-of-life-on-command-line-program*.
+The production code is hard to read and hard to maintain, weighing in on around 500 LOC.

 It is written in such a way, that it really needs some refactoring.
-It is hard to read and hard to maintain.
-Inspiration to some of the bad practices in this implementation come from real world projects.
+Feature by feature has been added without ever improving on the existing code base.
+Real world bad practice&trade;.

-Luckily this project has a quite god test suite of JUnit4 tests.
+Luckily this project has a quite god test suite of jUnit4 tests.
 Further, the test cases do test the GameOfLife program as a whole, so the internal design of the production code is not locked down by the test cases.
 Very handy when the production code is a mess.

-## How to refactor the code
+## Using the code

 The code to improve is in the **src**-folder.
 The tests are in the **test**-folder.